jonathandarwin/ProviderPattern/README.md

       notifyListeners();
     }

 Notice that in the setter method, we called a function named 'notifyListeners()'.
-This method is as same as the 'notifyPropertyChanged()' in DataBinding android. notifyListeners() called when we change the value of the property in the layout.
-This method will notify all the widget that listen to changed property and update the value.
+When this method is called, all the consumer widget will listen to the change and do rebuild itself.
+So, be carefull when using this method, it will refresh all the widget that listen to the provider.
+#### Note : if you want to use provider without listen to the changes, you can use this line of code instead of Consumer() :
+        YourProvider _provider = Provider.of<YourProvider>(context, listen:false);